Mark Zuckerberg's Palo Alto complex plan rejected

 "We understand from Mr. Zuckerberg's representative that they are interested in making some adjustments to their drawings responding to the concerns raised by the architectural review board," said Palo Alto city planning director Hillary Gitelman.
 "Once those adjustments are made, they will be requesting that the board reconsider their recommendation.
 We hope to schedule this for a meeting in mid-November."

 Zuckerberg has been criticized before over his various real estate plans.
 Earlier this year, he angered neighbors when he announced plans to build a 6-foot wall on his 700-acre property on the island of Kauai in Hawaii.
-He's also clashed with neighbors over construction and the hording of parking spots around his $10 million San Francisco home.
+He's also clashed with neighbors over construction and the hoarding of parking spots around his $10 million San Francisco home.

 Facebook (FB, Tech30) did not immediately respond to a request for comment.